Ryan McMahon Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- Orioles pitchers combine to give up the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (143 total, 1.1 per game).

-- His most recent time out was on Sunday against the Oakland Athletics, when the lefty threw five innings, surrendering one earned run while allowing four hits.
+- The righty's most recent time out was on Sunday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.